IntelliJ IDEA 2024.3 Help

 You can disable automatic code completion to avoid auto-inserting code elements when you work in the editor with a screen reader.

 2. Clear the Type-Matching Completion option.
-If you need, clear Basic Completion to disable basic completion as well.
+If necessary, clear Basic Completion to disable basic completion as well.

 Customize code folding